aarondfrancis/sidecar/docs/functions/customization.md

 Another important thing to note is that Sidecar sets your environment variables as a part of the _activation_ process, not the _deploy_ process.
 This means that the environment variables will be pulled from the machine that calls `sidecar:activate`.

-For example, if you are sharing secrets with your Lambda, then the values passed to your Lambda will be equal to the ones on the machine that called `sidecar:activate`, not the one that called `sidecar:deploy`:
+For example, if you are sharing secrets with your Lambda, then the values passed to your Lambda will be equal to the ones on the machine that called `sidecar:activate`, not the one that called `sidecar:deploy`

 ```php
 class ExampleFunction extends LambdaFunction